+The Fund has no stated minimum holding period for investments and may buy or sell securities whenever Fund management sees an appropriate opportunity in accordance with the Fund's investment objective.
 An investment in the Fund is not a bank deposit and it is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency, BFA or any of its affiliates.

-The Fund's investment objective and the Underlying Index may be changed without shareholder approval.
+The Fund's investment objective is a non-fundamental policy and may be changed without shareholder approval.